Strategies and Steps to Eliminate Secondhand Smoke in Your Apartment

-- Keep a log of when and where you smell smoke.
+- Keep a log of when and where in your unit you smell smoke.

 - Make a list of the solutions you've tried already.

-- Fans, air fresheners, and other “smoke eaters” will only mask the problem, but trying some temporary solutions might help you illustrate the situation to your landlord.
+- Fans, air fresheners, and other “smoke eaters” will only mask the problem, but trying some temporary solutions might help you illustrate the situation to your property manager.

 - Talk with your neighbors.

-- Are your nonsmoking neighbors experiencing the same problem?
-Will they talk to the landlord with you?
+- Are your neighbors experiencing the same problem?
+Will they talk to the property manager with you?

-- If you feel comfortable doing so, consider talking to your smoking neighbor and voicing your concerns.
+- If you feel comfortable doing so, consider approaching your neighbor who smokes and politely voice your concerns.
 Focus on solutions, such as asking them to smoke outside and away from the building.

 - Keep track of all symptoms and illnesses.